The databases available for searching, along with their corresponding versions, are shown in the following table.

 Return structures similar to a fragment of the query structure.

 For Top-Aligned mode, the initial filtering with min-hashing and LSH still functions as described in the PLoS ONE paper.
 However, once filtered matches are obtained, instead of adjusting Jaccard similarities estimates, a simplified Needleman-Wunsch residue descriptor alignment between the query structure and all filtered structures is performed.
 Mismatches and gaps are penalized -1 points and matches are awarded +1 points.
 For containment searches, depending on whether or not the search type is Contained In or Contains, one of the sides of the dynamic programming matrix is not penalized for the opening gap and end gap.
 Likewise, for containment searches, the length of one of the structures is used to normalize the TM-score rather than using the average length of compared structures as is used for the Full-Length search type.
-Once alignment scores are obtained for the filtered structures, TM-align alignments are run as described in the PLoS ONE paper.
+Once the rough alignment scores are obtained for the filtered structures, TM-align alignments are run as described in the PLoS ONE paper.

 All-Aligned mode skips the min-hashing and LSH steps and instead, for each structure in the searched database, performs the simplified Needleman-Wunsch algorithm to obtain an alignment that is used as the initial alignment in a modified TM-align algorithm that does not attempt to find initial alignments by other means.
 This allows RUPEE to apply the modified TM-align to all available structures in a reasonable amount of time, typically between 5 and 10 minutes.
 The results of all-aligned mode are virtually identical to top-aligned mode for known structures.
 However, for the case of novel structures, such as those output from protein structure prediction protocols, all-aligned mode is an improvement.